piqle/geforce-now-linux/README.md

 A modified and maintained launcher for NVIDIA GeForce NOW on Linux.

-#### NOTE: THIS IS A PUBLIC REPO BUT IS UNDER REFACTORING.
+#### NOTE: THIS IS A PUBLIC REPO BUT IS UNDERGOING REFACTORING.
 EXPECT ISSUES.

 ## Configuration